 - Combine the butter, powdered sugar, and salt in the bowl of a large stand mixer fitted with the paddle attachment.
 Mix them together on low speed, then gradually raise the speed to medium and beat it for 4 minutes, until the mixture is white and fluffy.

-- Add the creamer to the bowl.
+- Add the half and half to the bowl.
 Beat on low speed until it is incorporated.
 It is normal for the mixture to look separated (and, frankly, weird and chunky) at this stage.
-Once the liquid is mixed in, gradually raise the speed to medium and beat for another 4 minutes, until the frosting has come together, is smooth and glossy, and has a stiffer texture.
+Once the liquid is mixed in, gradually raise the speed to medium and beat for another 1-2 minutes, until the frosting has come together, is smooth and glossy, and has a stiffer texture.

 - Remove the buttercream from the bowl and add the softened cream cheese.
 Beat it with a paddle attachment until you’re sure it’s smooth and free of lumps.
 Turn the mixer to low and add the frosting to the cream cheese in 3-4 batches.
 Once all of the frosting is added, stop mixing and finish stirring by hand.
 Chill until you’re ready to assemble the cake.